 Cleaning and disinfecting

-The district will ensure adherence to hygiene and cleaning and disinfection requirements as advised by the CDC and DOH, including “Guidance for Cleaning and Disinfection of Public and Private Facilities for COVID-19,” and the “STOP THE SPREAD” poster, as applicable.
+The district ensures adherence to hygiene and cleaning and disinfection requirements as advised by the CDC and DOH, including “Guidance for Cleaning and Disinfection of Public and Private Facilities for COVID-19,” and the “STOP THE SPREAD” poster, as applicable.
 Cleaning and disinfection logs will be maintained that include the date, time, and scope of cleaning and disinfection.

 Examples of facility types where cleaning and disinfection frequency will be distinguished include: